cedis81/tib-backend/README.md

 [Client GitHub repo](https://github.com/cedis81/tib-raidlb-client)

 ### Unsolved issues:
-BBelow are unsolved issues that I would like to address in future iterations:
+Below are unsolved issues that I would like to address in future iterations:
 * Allow users to view all raids submitted by them in one list.
 * Allow users to view all raids submitted for one particular raid boss.
 * Allow users to upload photos and display those photos when their raids are selected.